 Masters/Doctoral Committees

-For students registered in a Master’s thesis or a doctoral dissertation, a thesis committee must be approved prior to the second term of registration in the thesis or dissertation.
+For students registered in a Master’s thesis or a doctoral dissertation, the committee must be approved prior to the second term of registration in the thesis or dissertation.

-The Master’s/Doctoral Committee is requested by the student using the Master's or Doctoral committee form (available from the "Student Forms" webpage) and forwarded for approval to Graduate Studies through the UWinsite Student system.
+The Master’s/Doctoral Committee is requested by the student.
+In consultation with their academic program, the student will complete the Master's / Doctoral committee form (available from the "Student Forms" webpage under "Thesis and dissertation forms") and forward for approval to Graduate Studies through the UWinsite Student system.
 Note: for Major Research Papers the Committee is approved by the department only.

 Committee Composition: